Ethan-CS/MeetingNotes/Research-notes/LitReviews/202104071519 Conference Abstract Draft 1.md

 - We can instead use a stochastic approach

-Give three to five bullet points, outlining what the audience will learn from the talk:
+Give three to five bullet points, outlining what the audience will learn from the talk.